 For the Chartrian Masters, the liberal arts were ultimately an artistic impulse, through which the highest appreciation of the sacred is expressed.
 Dancing the patterns and rhythms of the cosmos opened sacred communion with the world of the stars.
 The labyrinth no doubt emerged out of their cosmic contemplations.
 Led by Banafsheh Sayyad, we will whirl like the planets and stars, echoing that which from heaven streams down to human beings and animates us to becoming luminous reflections of love.

 A significant part of our Chartres program is dreamwork led by Apela Colorado and her team.
 Over the years, students have dreamt powerful and often prescient dreams.
 Each year they have expressed our collective soul.
 The community gathers every morning to report on their dreams and to discern their deeper meaning.

 Each day will include Sacred Practice, Dreamwork, an opening symposium, a presentation on astrology, immersion in the Cathedral, and personal time for meditation and exploration.
 We will dance the movements of the planets, and sing.
-We will have one private evening in the cathedral devoted to walking the labyrinth, accompanied by Gregorian chant, and another private evening in the crypt.
+We will have one private evening in the cathedral devoted to walking the labyrinth, accompanied by Gregorian chant, and another private evening in the lower church (crypt).